 |Dimensions||12.2 x 7.48 x 1.77 in |

 Wi-Fi 6: Backward compatibility vs. performance

 Consequently, in this case, Wi-Fi 6 clients will connect at half the speed.
-More specifically, the 2×2 Intel AX200 client will get the top speed of 1.2Gbps instead of 2.4Gbps.
-To have a Wi-Fi 6 network that’s compatible without compromising the performance, for now, you’ll need to use a tri-band Wi-Fi 6 router and dedicate a 5GHz band solely for Wi-Fi 6 clients.
+More specifically, the 2x2 Intel AX200 client will get a top speed of 1.2Gbps instead of 2.4Gbps.
+To have a Wi-Fi 6 network that's compatible without compromising the performance, for now, you'll need to use a tri-band Wi-Fi 6 router and dedicate a 5GHz band solely for Wi-Fi 6 clients.

-There’s also another minor compatibility issue.
-For example, for security, the Netgear RAX120, as well as most Wi-Fi 6 routers, support stronger Wi-Fi password protection with WPA3 encryption.
+There's also another minor compatibility issue.
+For example, for security, the Netgear RAX120 and most Wi-Fi 6 routers support more robust Wi-Fi password protection with WPA3 encryption.
 However, most existing clients can only handle WPA2 or older.
-That said, you’ll need to use the Wi-Fi 6 routers with WPA2 for a long time until legacy clients have updated software drivers.
+That said, you'll need to use the Wi-Fi 6 routers with WPA2 for a long until legacy clients have updated software drivers.

 Netgear RAX120’s detail photos

 Despite the new look, the RAX120 is a conventional router in setup and ongoing management.
 If you have worked with a Netgear router before or any router with a web interface, for that matter, you'll find yourself right at home with this one.

 The Netgear RAX120 has the same setup process as any router with a web user interface.
 Here are the steps: